rtk-rs/gnss-rtk/README.md

 [![License](https://img.shields.io/badge/license-MPL_2.0-orange?style=for-the-badge&logo=mozilla)](https://github.com/rtk-rs/gnss-rtk/blob/main/LICENSE)

-The `GNSS-RTK` library provides Position Velocity Time (PVT) solution solvers, with abstract and flexible interfaces, so it may apply to most navigation scenarios, whether your application is real-time or post-processing does not matter.
+The `GNSS-RTK` library provides Position Velocity Time (PVT) solution solvers, with abstract and flexible interfaces that may apply to most navigation scenarios and applications.
+Whether the application is real-time or post-processing oriented does not matter.

+This library is thoroughly validated, including performance of the accuracy of the solutions validated for each release.

 <div align="center">
     <p>